Local-first OSS for human-agent work

 Ratify

 Approve, defer, reject, or supersede.
-Only approved decisions become eligible for injection.
-Deferred candidates wait.
-Rejected decisions remain in the log.
+Only approved decisions become eligible for future injection.
+Everything else remains outside the governing context.

 Inject